 - 1. Legislative Finance Division.
 Fiscal Analysts are available with expertise in all areas of the state budget.
 One particular analyst is responsible for coordinating analysis and development of the capital bill. - 2.
 Legislative Finance Website.
+The LFD website contains links to the most up-to-date capital budget information.
+Current and historical reports can be found summarizing or detailing items throughout the iterations of the capital bill.
+Additionally, individual project titles can be queried and project back-up can be accessed by CLICKING ON ANY PROJECT TITLE found in any report.
+Links to amendment forms and CAPSIS are also available.

 - 3. Database reports.
-Legislative Finance can generate reports summarizing or detailing items throughout the iterations of the capital bill. (e.g., on a house district, agency, and/or statewide basis). - Governor's Project Detail.
+Legislative Finance can generate custom reports that may not be found on the LFD website. - 4.
+Governor's Project Detail.
 As required by statute, the Office of Management and Budget prepares back-up documents detailing information about each capital project in the governor's capital bill.
 This back-up is available through OMB, Legislative Finance or the House and Senate Finance Committees. - 5.
 Prior Year Backup.
 Legislative Finance retains copies of prior year capital project backup information.
-With the development of CAPSIS, that back-up is readily available and more informative than ever. - AKSAS.
+With the development of CAPSIS, that back-up is readily available and more informative than ever. - 6.
+AKSAS.
 The Alaska State Accounting System can provide current information on currently authorized capital appropriations.
 Legislative Finance, Legislative Audit, OMB and agency budget staff can access AKSAS. - 7.
 Summary of Appropriations.
-This document contains all appropriation bills passed during a specific session along with various budget reports. - House District Summary.
-Formerly the Election District Summary, this document contains capital appropriations and capital re-appropriations sorted by house district.
+This document contains all appropriation bills passed during a specific session along with various budget reports. - 8.
+House District Book.
+This published document contains capital appropriations and capital re-appropriations sorted by house district.